gaia-platform/GaiaPlatform/production/sdk/README.md

 ## Start the Gaia server

-The Gaia server must be running to build or run any solution that is based on the Gaia Platform.
+To build or run any solution that is based on the Gaia Platform, the Gaia server must be running .

 We recommend that you don't run gaia\_db\_server under the root user.
-As with any daemon process that is accessible to the outside, running the Gaia server process as root, or any other account with special access rights, is a security risk.
+As with any daemon process that is accessible to the outside, running the Database Server process as root, or any other account with special access rights, is a security risk.
 As best practice in production, run Gaia under a separate user account.
 This user account should only own the data that is managed by the server, and should not be used to run other daemons.
 For example, using the user `nobody` is not recommended.

 To prevent a compromised server process from modifying the Gaia executables, the user account must not own the Gaia executable files.